 Meet the lockdown lion cubs

-Dakota, one of Woburn Safari Park’s lionesses, is set to have her paws full this summer after giving birth to five adorable cubs.
+Dakota, one of Woburn Safari Park’s lionesses, is set to have her paws full this summer after giving birth to these adorable cubs.

 Woburn Safari Park is only accessible by car.
 Drive through the Road Safari wild animal reserves, then head to the leisure area and Foot Safari and park for free; you'll be amazed how many exciting activities are included in your ticket price.